-Term Definition Adequate Protection shall mean an interest reasonably sufficient to protect the holder of a valid security interest against a diminution in the value of such security interest to the extent such diminution is occasioned by the moratorium, any grant of a Security Interest pursuant to Article 31 or the Company's use, sale, or lease of the property subject to such security interest following the Rehabilitation Plan Notification.
+m.
+Definition Term Adequate Protection shall mean an interest reasonably sufficient to protect the holder of a valid security interest against a diminution in the value of such security interest to the extent such diminution is occasioned by the moratorium, any grant of a Securi Interest pursuant to Article 31 or the Company's use, sale, or Lease of the property subject to such security interest following the Rehabilitation Plan Notification.
+Administration means the procedure under Part 4.
 Administrative Receiver has the meaning in Article 42(5).
-Administrator has the meaning given to it in Article 22(2) of Part 3; Board of Directors of the DIFCA the governing body of the DIFCA.
+Administrator has the meaning given to it in Article 22(2) of Part 3.
+Appointed Publication has the meaning given to it in the Companies Law.
+Articles of Association has the meaning given to it in the Companies Law.
+Authorised Firm has the meaning set out in the Regulatory Law.
+Authorised Market Institution has the meaning set out in the Regulatory Law.
+Authorised Person has the meaning set out in the Glossary.
+Board of Directors of the DIFCA the governing body of the DIFCA.